Showing posts from February, 2019

 Attention parents who have children and teenagers ages 16 and under!
 This letter is a special addition: On this note, we would like to bring a story of our two recent students.
 One of the boy's name is Timothy Z (12) and the other boy’s name is Nurian B (13).
 Timothy's mom just sent us a post-course letter.
 It is, in fact, self-explanatory. _____ Dear Diana and Jamie, Thank you for being so patient and for being great vocal coaches.
 I have to say that when Timmy arrived for his first singing lesson, he was feeling quite nervous and anxious.
 But with your help and undivided support, he began to feel a lot more comfortable.
 I really appreciate how you took the time to make sure Timmy understood what you taught him, even when the lessons were inevitably going over the set hour and a half.
 Timmy often came tired, with both school and competitive dance occupying most of his time, but with your kind help and fun attitude he’d re-energize and sing his heart out.
 I

-This Time, Medical Doctors And Speech Therapists Had Failed The Patient With The Muscle tension Dysphonia Diagnosis!
+Time and Time Again, Medical Doctors And Speech Therapists Had Failed The Patient With The Muscle Tension Dysphonia Diagnosis!

 - Other Apps

-The story is about “old” Maggie Y - now the “new” Ariel Y. Maggie Y came to us about a year ago to fix her breaking and crackling voice due to muscle tension dysphonia (MTD) voice disorder.
+The story is about “old” Maggie Y - now the “new” Ariel Y. Maggie Y came to us about a year ago to fix her breaking and crackling voice due to Muscle Tension Dysphonia (MTD) voice disorder.
 Maggie told us her story and explained the reason why she thinks it happened to her.
-With her permission, we would share her story with you: She originally came from China and, nonetheless, had experienced all the consequences of immigration.
-Her parents were extremely stressed going through the process of immigration to Canada.
-Given all that, their marriage was quite-a-bit on the rocks.
-When Maggie turned 16 (she is now 24 years old ) the family situation became worse while Maggie, at the time, was attending high school.
-The parents were fighting everyday and Maggie, in order to stop their screaming at each other, was screaming and yelling herself day-in and day-out, obviously feeling upset and frustrated.
-Due to all of that happening, she began feeling tightness in her
+With her permission, we would share her story with you: Maggie originally came to Canada with her parents from China and, of course, being a young girl, she had experienced all the trials and tribulations of the immigration process.
+Needless to say, that her parents were also extremely stressed going through the process of relocating to Canada.
+Nonetheless, with all that, while their marriage was already compromised even before the immigration, during the process, it became much more so on the rocks.
+When Maggie turned 16 (she is now 24 years old ) the family situation became much worse, especially while she was attending high school.
+The parents were fighting every day and Maggie, in order to s